erik1066/fedora-setup-guide/README.md

 sudo dnf -y install make
 ```

-## Install COSMIC Desktop Environment
+## Optional: Install COSMIC Desktop Environment

-If you want the option of using System76's COSMIC desktop environment instead of Gnome, you can run the subsequent commands.
-Note this code block will reboot your system.
+Run the subsequent commands if you want the option of using System76's COSMIC desktop environment instead of only having the option of Gnome.

+This code block will reboot your system.

 ```bash
 sudo dnf upgrade --refresh